 The right of access

-SARs can be requested either verbally or in writing.
-If your request is verbal, we will need to ask you some verification questions to confirm your identity.
-Requests in writing to this office need to be accompanied with proof of your address and identity.
+SARs need to be made in writing to this office.
+We will ask for your written request to be accompanied with proof of your address and identity.
 If you require specific information, it is helpful if this is clear in your request, for example, information from a particular time period or about specific correspondence.

-RHS will provide a copy of the information requested free of charge, however we can charge a “reasonable fee” when a request is manifestly unfounded or excessive, particularly if it is repetitive.
-This is currently £10.00.
+We will provide a copy of the information requested free of charge; however we can charge a “reasonable fee” when a request is manifestly unfounded or excessive, particularly if it is repetitive.

 The right to rectification